Find answers to many of your questions here!

 A. Instructors do not assume that students have had training in AutoCAD.
 You will have the opportunity to learn the program through your classes.

-Q. How many hours a week is one expected to study?
+Q. How many hours a week will I be expected to study?

 A. A general rule is that you should expect to prepare two hours outside of class for each hour of credit.
 For example, a three-hour class will require six hours of work per week outside of class.